 The independent testing below is specifically in regards to our Diamond Simulant.
-We utilize the International Gemological Institute (IGI) to test our diamonds.
-IGI is the oldest institute of its kind.
-They are the only international certification lab to entirely ensure consistency in IGI reports across the globe.
-Today, IGI issues more than one million reports per year.
+We utilize the American International Gemologists (AIG) to test our diamond simulants.
+They are the only international certification lab to entirely ensure consistency in AIG reports across the globe.
+Today, AIG issues more than one million reports per year.
 Their reputation as an industry leader is unmatched.
-Each of out diamonds has an IGI certificate, viewable before purchase.
+Each of out diamonds has an AIG certificate, viewable before purchase.

 Independent Testing of the Diamond Simulant

 A question we are often asked is, “Isn’t your stone just a CZ?”
 It is not.
 It is different from a CZ in four key ways: weight, hardness, coating, and chemical composition.
 These differences result in a superior Diamond Simulant with qualities much closer to that of a mined diamond.
 This document contains six independent sources which will verify the difference between the Diamond Simulant and a CZ.

 Significant independent tests from multiple sources conclude that the Diamond Simulant is not a cubic zirconia and has markedly different, and for commercial jewelry purposes, a significantly superior set of physical and chemical characteristics.